Sciatica is a condition that can lead to pain in the back and legs.

 Mild sciatic usually goes away in time.
 When you first experience sciatica, one or two days’ bed rest may be needed.
 However, it's important to return to activity as soon as possible, to help your spine stay strong.

-Sciatica treatment includes analgesics such as paracetamol, anti-inflammatory drugs such as ibuprofen and physiotherapy.
+Sciatica treatment includes pain relief medicines such as paracetamol, anti-inflammatory drugs such as ibuprofen and physiotherapy.
 Most people with sciatica get better with conservative treatments such as physiotherapy.

 You should see your doctor again self-care measures fail to improve your pain, if your pain lasts longer than a week, is severe or becomes progressively worse.